History of Ukrainian nationality: Ukraine between Poland and Muscovy (13th century—17th century)

-After the fall of Kievan Rus', there were two main independent Ukrainian states, the Cossack Hetmanate and the Ukrainian People's Republic after the First World War.
-Overall, though, there has been no modern Ukrainian tradition of statehood, making it even more difficult to place the Ukrainian identity firmly in the European or Asian camps.
+After the fall of Kievan Rus', there were two main independent Ukrainian states, the Cossack Hetmanate and the Ukrainian People's Republic after World War I. Overall, though, there has been no modern Ukrainian tradition of statehood, making it even more difficult to place the Ukrainian identity firmly in the European or Asian camps.
 For that matter, in the 14th to 18th centuries, scholars could not agree as to whether Ruthenians (medieval Latin term for Ukrainians and Belarusians) should be grouped with Poland or Muscovy (proto-Russia).

 Even then, scholars were confused by the Ukrainian question.
 Ruthenians were Orthodox and spoke dialects that would evolve into middle-Ukrainian and Belarusian.
 During this era, Poland and Muscovy were competing to control and influence the territory of Ukraine, which meant increased European influences during critical stages of the Reformation, Renaissance, and Enlightenment, while historically conservative forces such as Orthodoxy and mythical-lore and literature were also prominent in shaping Ukrainian identity.
 The links between Ukraine, its neighbours, the East and West have been anything but equidistant.

 There have been periods of increased cultural influence from countries like Poland, Muscovy, and Austria.
 This pressure has never been geographically equal.
-For example, Galicia had been under Polish and Austrian rule until the end of Second World War, while Right-bank Ukraine had been under nominal Tsarist rule since the Treaty of Pereyaslav.
+For example, Galicia had been under Polish and Austrian rule until the end of Second World War, while Right-bank Ukraine had been under nominal Tsarist rule since the Pereiaslav Agreement.

 Ukrainian lands had ties to the West for a longer period of time and at crucial moments in the formation of the Ukrainian identity that made it distinct from Russian culture, which did not materialise until the last years of Tsarist rule.
 As far back as Kievan Rus', Rurikid dynasty members were married to Western and Central European royalty, such as the ruling houses of England and France.
 During the period of Polish dominance, many artistic and literary movements that originated in Europe made their way to Ukraine and Poland but not the Tsarist lands, as the Kingdom of Poland and the Polish-Lithuanian Commonwealth forcefully isolated them.